MichaelZaniewski/Healthcare-Dataset-Generator/README.md

        ```
        python --version
        ```
+   - You should get a response showing the version of Python you are running.

-2. Download the Generator
+2. Download the Generator Folder:
-   - For the download, click [here](DWONLOAD HERRE}
+   - For the download, click [here](DWONLOAD HERRE}.
-   - Place the generator folder on your desktop.
+   - Place the folder on your desktop.

 4. Install Required Libraries
    - Open a terminal or Command Prompt in that folder and run: